AndreF343/AndreF343/README.md

 ## Hello 👋👨🏾‍💻 I'm Andre

-Canadian data specialist with 5+ years of experience in software development, data engineering and data science.
+Canadian data specialist with  years of experience in software development, data engineering and data science.

 Graduated from Queen's University in 2018.

 Worked for FPT Software for 4 years where I transitioned from software development to more data-focused roles.

-Looking for remote work opportunities in data for 2025.
+Looking for remote/hybrid work opportunities in data for 2025.

 Completed 2 personal projects towards the end of 2024, and working on a third in 2025!